-Commissions for the quarter are shown net of amortization of long-term representation rights and non-refundable upfront fees of \$1,445 (2017 - \$1,471).
+Commissions for the three and six month periods are shown net of amortization of long-term representation rights and non-refundable upfront fees of \$1,445 and \$2,890 (2017 - \$1,471 and \$2,941).
 Other services include revenues incidental to the manufacture of Case Goods, such as logistics fees and miscellaneous bulk spirit sales.

-8. OTHER (EXPENSES) INCOME
+10. OTHER INCOME

-The Company's other (expenses) income consist of the following amounts:
+The Company's other income (expense) consists of the following amounts: